SAP/devops-docker-images/README.md

 # Download and Installation

-To download and install docker please follow the instructions at the [Docker website](https://www.docker.com/get-started) according your operating system.
+To download and install Docker please follow the instructions at the [Docker website](https://www.docker.com/get-started) according your operating system.

 You can consume these images in three different flavors: